 Uploaded: 15th February 2021

 Do bumble and honey bees like hydrangea flowers?
 The answer is: they like some varieties and cultivars, and not others.
-Some hydrangeas are good for bees and other pollinators, but this is not always the case.
+Some hydrangeas are good for bees and other pollinators, but this is not true of all varieties.
 Therefore, it is necessary to select your hydrangea specimen carefully if you want to attract bees into your garden.
 The same varieties popular with honey bees and bumble bees are likely to be visited by at least one or two solitary bee species.

 If you want to select a hydrangea shrub that will be popular with bees, you are really looking at specific cultivars from Hydrangea paniculata, or select from one of the climbers, Hydrangea anomala or lace caps.